 Discovering Deer Park

 Nestled in the stem of Table Mountain lies a world uninhabited by humans.
-The lush green tree roofs act as a comforting shelter from the harsh sun.
+The emerald, leafy roof acts as a comforting shelter from the harsh sun.
 The gushing water envelopes naturally placed rocks, creating a web of fresh streams and dams.
 The perfect place for a slow stroll, a faster paced endurance sport, or simply an escape from the city.

 Once enclosed in the sanctuary that is Deer Park, one can observe many of the Western Cape’s finest flora.
-Proteas turn to the sun and smiling with colours, a vast showcase of fynbos, and some of the finest Stone Pine trees for miles.
-The plants are home to many animals, including an array of spectacular birds, chirping beetles, leaping frogs, and mousy mongooses, all wandering jubilantly through their natural homestead.
+Proteas turn to the sun and smile with colours.
+This vast performance of nature showcases fynbos and some of the finest Stone Pine trees for miles.
+These plants are home to many animals, including an array of spectacular birds, chirping beetles, leaping frogs, and mousy mongooses, all wandering jubilantly through their natural homestead.

 Gravel pathways lead visitors through the pine forest haven, bracketed by indigenous treats.
 Miniature waterfalls flow through gentle crevices to allow shallow pools of water.
 Every turn of the head offers a new perspective.
 One must simply look up, down, and around to discover the impeccable 360 view.
 Beneath Deer Park lies the city of Cape Town, and towering above stands Cape Town’s iconic Table Mountain.
 Both create awe-inspiring views from all angles.

 Other than the whimsical sights, one can relish in the sense of sound.
 The rustling of leaves, trickling of water, and chirping of birds drowns the hustling sounds of the harbored city.
 The fresh smell of cleansing rain and blooming vegetation provides an escape from the polluted city air.
 Deer Park truly is an organic experience of the senses.